© dona bozzi

-One of the front lines of Aleppo is at Kafr Hamrah, between 2 buildings, not even one kilometer from one another, in the countryside in the northwestern suburbs of Aleppo.
+One of the front lines of Aleppo is at Kafr Hamrah, between two buildings, not even one kilometer from one another, in the northwestern countryside of the rebel held east side.

-“When we shout Allahu Akbar, we hear scared voices from the other side shouting “Oh Hussien, oh Fatima”.
+“When we shout Allah uakbar, we hear scared voices from the other side invoking: “Oh Hussien, oh Fatima”.
 (Hussien was the son of Ali Bin Abu Talep, the cousin and son- in- law of the prophet Mohammah.
 Fatima was the daughter of Mohammad)”.
-They can hear the Rafidah, (the shia), by ingeniously tweaking the wavelengths of their sort of old fashioned walkie-talkies.
+They can hear the Rafidah, (the infidel shia), by ingeniously tweaking the wavelengths of their sort of old fashioned walkie-talkies.

-“These gadgets are part of the “non lethal aid” just supplied by the US”, together with MRE (meals ready to eat), http://www.bbc.com/news/magazine-33997408 he added ironically with a grin, a subtle smile, The “Friends of Free Syria” did not open the gates yet to flood Free Syria with the MIM – 104 Patriot anticraft!
-Commander Abu Faruk is kind enough to take us back after a few camera shots, besides those aiming at us from the oppositebuilding.
-However, before we left, we had one last question for him: – Wasn’t it wicked of Al Zawahri (head of Al Qaeda) to urge the merging of the State of Iraq and the Sham with the Syrian affiliate of Al Qaeda, Al Nusra?
+“These gadgets are part of the “non lethal aid” recently supplied by the US”, together he added ironically with a grin, a subtle smile, The “Friends of Free Syria” did not open the gates yet to flood Free Syria with the MIM – 104 Patriot anticraft!
+Commander Abu Faruk was kind enough to take us back after a few camera shots, besides those aiming at us from the opposite building.
+However, before we left, we had one last question for him: – Wasn’t it wicked of Al Zawahri (head of Al Qaeda) to urge the merging of the Islamic State of Iraq and the Sham with the Syrian affiliate of Al Qaeda, Al Nusra?
 Trying to deter arm shipments to the moderates by further contaminating the opposition resulted in augmented hesitation by the west to support the revolution all together.
-In fact, Al-Zawahiri himself had to retract the invitation following the wackiness committed by the network of death.
-Commander Abu Faruk, a military man and not a politician, didn’t have an opinion on this: he’s a Muslim revolutionary from the FSA, and doesn’t give a damn about the IS.
+In fact, Al-Zawahiri himself had to retract the invitation, in the aftermath of the atrocities committed by the network of death.
+Commander Abu Faruk, a military man and not a think tank strategist, didn’t have an opinion on that: he was a Muslim revolutionary from the FSA, and didn’t give a damn about the Islamic State.